UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_11.md

 ```

   - However, the reverse is not true.
 If we want all the rows with only
-    specific columns, we specify rows first and therefore we would need
+    specific columns, we specify we want all the row first with just a
-    to make it clear with
+    colon `:` followed by interval of the columns:

 <!-- end list -->